frederic-perez/AmE-dictionary/data/dictionary.md

 __smallpox__ _n_ :two::hammer: :es: viruela
 __smarmy__ _adj_ __1__ Excessively ingratiating or insincerely earnest. _Syn_ unctuous __2__ Relating to or indulging in lewd conduct; smutty: _smarmy jokes._
 __smart aleck__ _n informal_ A person who thinks he is very smart and demonstrates this fact to others.
-__smart as a whip__ _idiom_ Very intelligent or clever, as in _Little Brian is smart as a whip; he's only three and already learning to read._ This simile alludes to the sharp crack of a whip.
+__smart as a whip__ _idiom_ Very intelligent or clever, as in _Little Brian is smart as a whip; he’s only three and already learning to read._ This simile alludes to the sharp crack of a whip.
 __smart case__
 __smart meter__ _n_ _Customers do not want to make the switch from old mechanical metets to smart meters._
 __smart__ _adj_ :three: Clean and neat in appearance and dressed in nice fashionable clothes, especially in a slightly formal way. _Smart riding-clothes._ _The man was smartly dressed._ _Smart tailored jackets._